rcsoccersim/rcsoccersim.github.io/docs/papers/robocup2024/index.md

 ### [Oxsy](./TDP_Oxsy.pdf)

-- OXSY 2024 Team Description
+- 📄 **Title**: OXSY 2024 Team Description
-- Sebastian Marian, Dorin Luca, Radu Sacuiu, Bogdan Sarac, Ovidiu Cotarlea
+- ✍️ **Authors**: Sebastian Marian, Dorin Luca, Radu Sacuiu, Bogdan Sarac, Ovidiu Cotarlea
-- Oxsy team has been founded in July 2002 as a graduation project of one student, Sebastian Marian, in the field of Multi-Agent Systems [1] Lucian Blaga University (Sibiu - Romania).
+- 📜 **Abstract**: Oxsy team has been founded in July 2002 as a graduation project of one student, Sebastian Marian, in the field of Multi-Agent Systems [1] Lucian Blaga University (Sibiu - Romania).
 After graduation he continued the work on this project and eventually Oxsy team was born.
 As we started from scratch [2]